Lucille Ball: 1950s

 Desilu produced several other popular shows, such as The Untouchables, Star Trek, and Mission: Impossible.
-Lucy sold her shares of the studio to Gulf+Western in 1967 for $17,000,000 ($ in today's dollars) and it was renamed Paramount Television.
+Ball sold her shares of the studio to Gulf+Western in 1967 for $17,000,000 ($ in today's dollars), and it was renamed Paramount Television.

 1960s and 1970s

 The 1960 Broadway musical Wildcat ended its run early when producer and star Ball could not recover from a virus and continue the show after several weeks of returned ticket sales.
 The show was the source of the song she made famous, "Hey, Look Me Over", which she performed with Paula Stewart on The Ed Sullivan Show.

-Ball hosted a CBS Radio talk show entitled Let's Talk to Lucy in 1964–65.
+In 1964 Lucille Ball announced her return to network radio: "The CBS people have persuaded me to take over Garry Moore's old radio spot.
+They want to call it Let's Talk to Lucy.
+Gary [Morton] will produce the series and I'll have my sister Cleo Smith on with me frequently.
+We'll be talking to Hollywood personalities or anyone we run into who seems interesting."
+She also welcomed the opportunity to appear before the public as herself, not in her comedy character.
+The 10-minute weekday show made its debut on Monday, September 7, 1964, with premiere-week guests Danny Kaye, Bob Hope, and Red Skelton.
+Ball gave up the show in August 1965, as reported by Kay Gardella in the New York Daily News: "Lucille Ball gives her CBS Radio series Let's Talk to Lucy the bounce after August 6.
+Her daily spot will be turned back to local stations."
+Ball had stockpiled enough recordings for the show to complete its run on August 27, 1965.
+CBS aired repeats of Let's Talk to Lucy through April 1967.

 She also made a few more movies including Yours, Mine, and Ours (1968), and the musical Mame (1974), and two more successful long-running sitcoms for CBS: The Lucy Show (1962–68), which costarred Vivian Vance and Gale Gordon, and Here's Lucy (1968–74), which also featured Gordon, as well as Lucy's real-life children, Lucie Arnaz and Desi Arnaz, Jr. She appeared on the Dick Cavett show in 1974 and discussed her work on I Love Lucy, and reminisced about her family history, the friends she missed from show business, and how she learned to be happy while married.
 She also told a story about how she helped discover an underground Japanese radio signal after accidentally picking up the signal on the fillings in her teeth.